dpogosov/yolo_kfm/README.md

 	- adding white noise,
 	- horizontal flipping.

-# Submitted files description:
+# Submitted files description
-darkflow - folder with the framework (needs python, tensorflow and opencv) darkflow/test - folder with the test images (stage 1) darkflow/test/out/output_converter.m - the file that converts the network output to CSV for submission and does fine tuning (needs matlab)
+- darkflow - folder with the framework (needs python, tensorflow and opencv)
+- darkflow/test - folder with the test images (stage 1)
+- darkflow/test/out/output_converter.m - the file that converts the network output to CSV for submission and does fine tuning (needs matlab)

-# How to use:
+# How to use
 Stage 1
 1) Test images are in the folder darkflow/test.
 Note that the number of the files number should be exact divided by 16.
 Hence, for 1000 test images there are extra (fake) 8 images.
 Do not delete them!